Wydad AC: Early titles and independence (1947–1956)

 During the following season Wydad fails to succeed on a hat-trick but doubled.
-It won the Moroccan championship for the third time in its history and a row with a total of more than 57 points, and won the championship of North African football by beating the Athletic Union Muslim Oran on the score 4–0 in Algiers on 28 May 1950.
+It won the Moroccan championship for the third time in its history and a row with a total of more than 57 points, and won the North African Championship by beating the USM Oran on the score 4–0 in Algiers on 28 May 1950.

+Wydad team, Champions of Morocco and North Africa Cup in 1950.
+From left to right, standing: Père Jégo, Mohamed Benjelloun, M'himdat, Si Mohamed, Hassan, Gandaoui, Kacem, Haffari; crouched: Abdesselem, Driss, Hajjami, Z'haar, Chtouki.

-During the 1950–51 season, Wydad continues its momentum by winning the national championship but was beaten in the final of the African Cup North face SC Bel-Abbes on the score 1–0.
+During the 1950–51 season, Wydad continues its momentum by winning the national championship for the fourth time in-a-row but was beaten in the final of the North African Cup face SC Bel Abbès on the score 1–0.

 During the last season played before independence, Wydad won his fifth and last championship title before Moroccan independence.
 Participating teams in this championship was twelve in number counting Wydad.
-During the same season, the Reds were beaten in the final of the championship of North Africa to Casablanca in the face of Esperance Sportive de Guelma score of 2–1.
+During the same season, the Reds were beaten in the final of the championship of North Africa to Casablanca in the face of ES Guelma score of 2–1.